BryanCrotaz/ember-tracked-effects-placeholder/README.md

 ember-tracked-effects-placeholder
 ==============================================================================

 Bodged implementation of tracked Effects prior to the availability of the proper implementation.

+Uses an idle callback to run an efficient background check for changes.

 Based on ideas from @NullVoxPopuli, @lifeart and @jelhan